IAAA-Lab/AgriculturalDigitalTwinPlatform/README.md

 ### Build a predictive model and register it

 First, we need to test the model offline using the digital twin data we have.
 We are going to use a Jupyter notebook to test it.
 The created notebook is located under `temporal/workflows/47-96-0-0-5-20-1/ml-training/harvest-ai-model.ipynb`.
+There is also a `requirements.txt` to install the dependencies in case an environment is needed.
 In this case we are going to test it in the digital twin `45-96-0-0-5-20-1`.
 After we added the activities and yield data to that digital twin database, we can extract it along with the weather data already ingested.

 We merge the data and group it by year and impute the missing values just for testing purposes.
 We are left with this simple tabular data: